amartinsec/BadBird-C2/README.md

   - Downloads a file from the implant's host and stores it in loot/\<implant name>/
 - post-exp
   - BadBird post-exploitation shell (currently in development)
-  - Only steal-wifi is implemented at this time

 ### Configuration/Misc